baharbiazar/San_Francisco_crime_EDA/README.md

 Property crimes happen more frequently compared to violent crimes.

-XXXXX percent of San Francisco crimes in 2020 from March to end of December is property and only XXXX percent is violent crimes.
+40% percent of San Francisco crimes in 2020 from March to end of December is property and only 13.4% percent is violent crimes.

 Graphs below compare the total counts of each categorty in the past three years, March- December.